arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 No one needed to eat food in Valinor, since everyone in Valinor was immortal.
 The food were all zero calories, and the purpose of food in Valinor _was purely for pleasure_.
 When you ate food in Valinor, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolves and disappears into the air.

-Aurielle stopped by a stand with some golden looking stuff.
+Ildris stopped by a stand with some golden looking stuff.
 Looking closer, these were baklava, with the flakiest filo pastry layers you've ever encountered, with layers of honey and rosewater mixed in with pieces of sliced almonds.
-Alethea and Aurielle popped a piece each into their mouths, and took a moment to enjoy its exquisite taste and rosy aroma.
+Alethea and Ildris popped a piece each into their mouths, and took a moment to enjoy its exquisite taste and rosy aroma.

 They reached the portal that went to Earth.
-There was a small line-up of five beings ahead of them.
+There was a small line-up of five creatures ahead of them.

 Earth these days had one giant Pangaea-like continent and several smaller island continents, and most of the land was covered in lush tropical rainforests, cities, towns, and other settlements.
 Humans, elves, wizards, dwarves, talking trees, and other creatures inhabited the land.
 Magic filled the air, and every creature used magic in some way.
 #### Subchapter 2 of 7